American Liberty Financial Network

 The downsides of QLACs

 QLACs have many positive benefits, but they are not for everyone.
 If you enjoy a lot of hands-on control over your money, having a QLAC might not work well for you.
 That's because, to get guaranteed lifetime income with an annuity, you relinquish short-term control over your money.
 Like many other financial products, QLACs require a degree of trust in the company providing the product.
 After all, payouts for annuities are contingent upon the claims-paying ability of the annuity company that issues them.
-It would help if you did your research and only select companies with strong ratings and positive client feedback.
+It would help if you did your research and only selected companies with strong ratings and positive client feedback.

 Purchasing a QLAC is something you should do only after consulting a safe money and income specialist.
 Even if you currently have a financial advisor, they may not understand the nuances of a QLAC, especially if you choose to use a QLAC in more complicated financial planning strategies, such as "laddering."
-If your current advisor cannot explain QLACs to you, seek advice from a qualified expert.
+If your current advisor cannot explain QLACs to you, seek a qualified expert.

 Download our Safe Money Guide and learn more about safe retirement options that can help you achieve your retirement goals safely - FREE!